Major Web3 Sectors for Trading

 Trading Strategies for Web3 Tokens

 Narrative trading is particularly effective in Web3.
 Identify emerging narratives (such as AI+crypto, real-world assets, or decentralized social media) early and accumulate leading tokens in those sectors before mainstream attention arrives.
 Monitor crypto Twitter, developer activity on GitHub, and grant funding announcements for early signals.
+You may also find our yield farming strategies helpful.

 Sector rotation follows predictable patterns in crypto.
 Capital typically flows from Bitcoin to Ethereum to large-cap DeFi to mid-cap altcoins to small-cap speculative tokens as bull markets progress.
 Understanding this rotation helps you time sector-specific entries and exits.